LORD Lang of

 Lang was one of a group

 of Lloyd’s Names who went to court in 1996, while he was

 still at the Board of Trade, alleging negligence by underwriters

 who carried out catastrophe reinsurance business.

-lost some £800,000 in the collapse
+lost some £800,000 in the collapse of the Lloyd’s

-whereby syndicates reinsured each other
+the reinsurance spiral whereby syndicates reinsured each other

 pursued another legal action against Lloyd's, along with other

 names, claiming the organisation had failed to meet the terms

 of an agreement to reimburse their legal fees as part of a deal

 in which they agreed to drop a suit against an incompetent agent.

 involvement in the business world has been beset with problems.